 - It elevates your everyday salmon.
 The star of the recipe is undoubtedly the firecracker sauce.
 It dresses up your standard pan seared salmon with a delightful blend of savory, spicy, and subtly sweet flavors.

 - It uses pantry staple ingredients.
-Turn to this firecracker salmon recipe when you have salmon filets to use up.
-All you have to do is stir the pantry staple sauce ingredients together, then drizzle it over the pan seared salmon.
+All you have to do is stir the pantry staple sauce ingredients together, then drizzle it over the fish.
+Simple!

 - Flexible fiery flavors.
 Firecracker sauce has a fiery flavor that you can easily cool off or intensify.
-It’s up to your taste buds!
+I’ve made it super mild for the little ones and also extra spicy for my fellow spice fiends.

 Ingredients (and substitutions)